rlzijdeman/labrel/docs/dh2016/work_in_a_globalized_world.md

 # Work in a globalized world

 ## An allocation algorithm to add Labour Relations to digitised census data
 Contemporary studies on social inequality often focus on income or status attainment, but neglect the fundamental underlying relationship between employer and employee, referred to as a 'labour relation'.
 This negligence of labour relations (for and with whom one works) was for a long time of no concern, as the employer-employee relationship was predominant in the period after World War II.
 However, the current fierce debate on the desirability of precarious work among the rising number of freelancers and independent contractors around the world, as well as the increased media attention and consumer awareness of 'forced labour', shows that employer-employee relationship is not a universal constant, but the result of a much broader historical context.
+Moreover the interest in the historical context of social inequality is now bigger than ever, judging by both the academic and media impact of the recent publications by Thomas Piketty [1], Gregory Clark [2] and the OECD's "How was life?" research programme [3].

-In order to identify changes in labour relations across time and to recognize global connections between these shifts, a taxonomy of labour relations covering the past five centuries was devised by the participants of the Global Collaboratory on the History of Labour Relations (https://collab.iisg.nl/web/LabourRelations/; Figure 1).
+In order to describe and explain the historical context of shifts in labour relations and to recognize global connections between these shifts, a taxonomy of labour relations covering the past five centuries was devised by the participants of the Global Collaboratory on the History of Labour Relations (https://collab.iisg.nl/web/LabourRelations/; Figure 1).
 This collaboratory – hosted by the International Institute of Social History in Amsterdam (http://www.socialhistory.org) – has grown in the past decade to an online scholarly community of dozens of regional experts across the world and from various scholarly disciplines, such as social and economic historians, archaeologists and sociologists.

 Using the taxonomy, accompanying codebook and guidelines for data entry, the global collaboratory has gathered data on labour relations for more than twenty countries, using five temporal cross-sections (1500, 1650, 1800, 1900, [Africa: 1950], 2000).
 Databases of many more countries and regions are currently being prepared.
 For each country and cross-section a set of scholarly products are created that consists of a predesigned database with 1) population and demographic data and 2) details of the labour relations.
 A methodological paper explaining the choices made in the data collection for each country and time period accompanies the database.
 Both the database and methodological paper are verified before they are provided online as open access publication.